Alexei Navalny: 2011 parliamentary election and protests

 In December 2011, after parliamentary elections and accusations of electoral fraud, approximately 6,000 people gathered in Moscow to protest the contested result, and an estimated 300 people were arrested, including Navalny.
 Navalny was arrested on 5 December.
-After a period of uncertainty for his supporters, Navalny appeared in court and was sentenced to the maximum 15 days "for defying a government official".
+After a period of uncertainty for his supporters, Navalny appeared in court and was sentenced to a maximum of 15 days "for defying a government official".
 Alexei Venediktov, editor-in-chief of Echo of Moscow radio station, called the arrest "a political mistake: jailing Navalny transforms him from an online leader into an offline one".
 After his arrest, his blog became available in English.
 Navalny was kept in the same prison as several other activists, including Ilya Yashin and Sergei Udaltsov, the unofficial leader of the Vanguard of Red Youth, a radical Russian communist youth group.
 Udaltsov went on a hunger strike to protest against the conditions.

 Upon his release on 20 December 2011, Navalny called on Russians to unite against Putin, who Navalny said would try to claim victory in the presidential election, which was held on 4 March 2012.
-In a profile published the day after his release, BBC News described Navalny as "arguably the only major opposition figure to emerge in Russia in the past five years".

 After his release, Navalny informed reporters that it would be senseless for him to run in the presidential elections because the Kremlin would not allow the elections to be fair, but if free elections were held, he would "be ready" to run.
 On 24 December, he helped lead a demonstration, estimated at 50,000 people, which was much larger than the previous post-election demonstration.
 Speaking to the crowd, he said, "I see enough people to take the Kremlin right now".

 In March 2012, after Putin was elected president, Navalny helped lead an anti-Putin rally in Moscow's Pushkinskaya Square, attended by between 14,000 and 20,000 people.
-After the rally, Navalny was detained by authorities for several hours, then released.
+After the rally, Navalny was detained by authorities for several hours, and then released.
 On 8 May 2012, the day after Putin was inaugurated, Navalny and Udaltsov were arrested after an anti-Putin rally at Clean Ponds, and were each given 15-day jail sentences.
 Amnesty International designated the two men prisoners of conscience.
 On 11 June, Moscow prosecutors conducted a 12-hour search of Navalny's home, office, and the apartment of one of his relatives.
 Soon afterwards, some of Navalny's personal emails were posted online by a pro-government blogger.